Integrated Informatics Platform

 The platform’s underlying architecture provides deep provenance, monitoring, and security structures ideal for regulated environments.

-Streamlining your lab operations
+Streamline your lab operations

 Utilize your current methods and implement new ones with confidence

-At Lab7, we understand that in most labs, the same samples travel through multiple systems.
+We understand that in most labs, the same samples travel through multiple systems.
 These disjointed systems become a problem, particularly for lab managers who need holistic insight, IT staff who have to manage the multiple systems, and end users who need specific reports.

 Reduce technology costs